A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Hoping that the EDS will be your magical supply room.
 We have nothing for you.

 Stolen Valor.
-Being associated with something is not the same as owning, elevating, and helping to transform a thing into a success.
+Being associated with something is not the same as owning, elevating, and helping to transform something into a success.
 Don't be a tourist on projects, and don't use the name of others, without permission, to promote yourself as being connected to them.
 Ask for introductions; it will help avoid confusion.
 Though it may appear to benefit you in the short-term, pretending to have done more than you actually have will come back to bite you in the long-term.
-If, without warning or preparation, you cannot speak deeply, clearly, and concisely about the work you've done on a project, you've likely been a tourist on that project (or just the person who made the slides for the final presentation / pitch).
+If, without warning or preparation, you cannot speak deeply, clearly, and concisely about the work you've done on a project, you've likely been a tourist on that project (or just the person who made the slides for the final presentation / pitch deck).

 Demanding to be treated like a student.
-If given freedom to go big in a class or project, don't take advantage of this gift by de-prioritizing a class or project relative to other committments in your life that are KPI-centric and assignment-centric.
+If given freedom to go big in a class or project, don't take advantage of this gift by de-prioritizing a class or project relative to other commitments in your life that are KPI-centric and assignment-centric.
 This is the default behavior of someone who only responds to threats and deadlines.
 Doing so demonstrates to the party who entrusted you with freedom that, in such situations, you are incapable of self-control and require policing to be forced into a middle-school like learning environment with pre-homework, homework, post-homework, weekly quizzes, and mandatory attendance.
 Your behavior can ruin things for future students, and you should care about this fact.

 Not caring that your actions have implications for others.
-Students, in one breath, wonder why universities have developed policies that seem adverarial to the student experience, and in the next breath ask "which class is easy and has a free trip?"
+Students, in one breath, wonder why universities have developed policies that seem adversarial to the student experience, and in the next breath ask "which class is easy and has a free trip?"
 Guess what?
 You are making it harder for others when you seek the path of least resistance and maximum personal benefit.
 You might feel like you've gotten away with something by exploiting all the loopholes, but likely, all you've done is make it harder for those who come after you to enjoy a decent university experience.
 Be a more thoughtful human, please.

 Demanding that others entertain you.
-If you find yourself in situations of being bored or at a loss for how to spend your time, please don't demand that the busy people around you to take time out of their lives to entertain you or plan your social calendar.
+If you find yourself in situations of being bored or at a loss for how to spend your time, please don't demand that the busy people around you take time out of their lives to entertain you or plan your social calendar.
 Please, also, don't demand that they join you for nonsensical wastes of time just because you're bored.
 This holds true at university, when visiting friends, when visiting family, and when showing up as an intern at someone's offices for the summer.
 Be proactive in planning your own schedule.
 Don't be needy.
 Learn how to find ways to entertain yourself.
 If you identify as a "social" person, bear in mind that not everyone else feels the same, and it's slightly sociopathic to try to force others to adopt your level of need for constant approval and social interaction.
-Consider for a second whether people are just being nice to you or whether they actually want to be doing the thing; there is a non-zero proability that you are taking advantage of others' kindness, and human's patience for such sthings easily wears thin.
+Consider for a second whether people are just being nice to you or whether they actually want to be doing the thing; there is a non-zero probability that you are taking advantage of others' kindness, and human's patience for such things easily wears thin.

 Insisting that all problems need to take the form of being solvable in 5 seconds by ChatGPT.